 - Monitoring devices – Dedicated monitoring devices are a modern and reliable method that can help to alleviate some of the previously mentioned issues.

 - The best option – A multi-faceted lone worker monitoring system that allows the worker to use a smartphone application, SMS, or live call-in options is flexible and practical.

 The Ok Alone monitoring system

 Ok Alone offers a comprehensive system providing your employees the best of these options.
-Using our iPhone, Android or Blackberry app, workers simply click the check-in button at predetermined intervals.
+Using our iPhone or Android app, workers simply click the check-in button at predetermined intervals.
 If they fail to respond, Ok Alone checks on them.

 Ok Alone offers the lowest cost compared to similar lone worker monitoring systems